Saturday 1 June 2024

 Ensuring Mobile-Friendliness and Responsive Design for All Devices

-With increasing numbers of users booking flights on mobile devices, having a mobile-friendly website is non-negotiable.
-Responsive design ensures that the website provides an optimal viewing experience across all devices, enhancing user experience and SEO.
+With more people booking flights on mobile devices, having a mobile-friendly website is essential.
+Responsive design ensures the website looks good on all devices, improving user experience and SEO.

 Measuring and Tracking SEO Success